TROISTROIS/30-Day-Terraform-Challenge/README.md

 - `Day-12-Zero-Downtime-deployments-with-Terraform/`: Zero-downtime deployment strategies for Day 12.
 - `Day-13-Managing-Sensitive-Data-Securely-in-Terraform/`: Securely managing sensitive data and secrets in Terraform for Day 13.
 - `Day-14-Working-with-Multiple-Providers-Part-1/`: Using multiple AWS provider configurations, provider aliases, and reusable modules for multi-region deployment.
+- `Day-15-Working-with-Multiple-Providers-Part-2/`: Multi-account, multi-provider deployments using shared modules and remote state for stage and global environments.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.